Menu

 Peaty

-This type is spongy and a darker colour.
-It suits most vegetables along with shrubs such as rhododendron and camellia.
+This type is spongy and has a darker colour.
+It suits most vegetables along with shrubs such as rhododendrons and camellia.

 Chalky